fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseImport.md

 # Start-AzureSqlDatabaseImport

 ## SYNOPSIS
-Starts an import operation from blob storage to an ssSDS.
+Starts an import operation from blob storage to an Azure SQL Database.

 ## SYNTAX